 By alluding to the fact that the counselor will help them through the process, you could increase the likelihood that a student will complete an inquiry form.
 Rather than have the student assume that they’re making contact with a huge, faceless institution, if there’s a personal angle to their expected interaction, it could help your school stand out in the crowd.

 QR codes have been given a bum rap in their first few years of existence (mostly caused by over-inflated expectations).
 But as a simple mechanism to join the offline and online worlds, they’re highly effective.
-Hopefully we’ve provided some ideas for how you can incorporate them into your events strategy.
+Hopefully we’ve provided you with some ideas of how you can incorporate QR codes for student events into your strategy.